linsalrob/PhageHosts/README.md

 #1.
-Similarity to known proteins (blastx)
+Genetic Homology

-##Comparing the phages against the complete bacterial genomes
+##Comparing the phages against the complete bacterial genomes (blastx)

 Start by making a database of just the complete genomes protein sequences